huangxy256/504_final_project/README.md

     initialization of the three parameters: beta, sigma and rho as in Lorenz problem.

-    Variation of these numbers are done with this file.
+    variation of these numbers are done with this file.

 3. test_lorenz.cpp

     A test file that explore the output.

 4. orbit_data.txt

+    A .txt file used for data storage:

     data corresponding to one set of initial condition is stored here.